gophercoders/website/content/teachernotes/KS2/lower/variables.md

 The computing concepts of selection and repetition both depend on variables.
 Variables therefore need to be introduced before the concepts of selection and repetition and user input.

-### Objective
-The objective is to introduce the concept of a variable to the class.

-The objective is to get the class to write a Go program to print strings to the terminal using the two different approaches that Go provides.

-Creating this program will require the class to use the text editor (either Atom or LiteIDE) to create and save the source code file and the terminal/command line to run their program.

 ### Learning outcome
 The class should be able to: